All I Ever Wanted (Kirsty MacColl song): Release

 The song was remixed for its release as a single.
 Three live tracks were included across the single's different formats: "There's a Guy Works Down the Chip Shop Swears He's Elvis", "Walk Right Back" and "A New England".
 The tracks were recorded live for BBC Radio 1's Into the Night on 26 June 1991.

-"All I Ever Wanted" reached No. 154 on the Australian ARIA Singles Chart in January 1992.
-The song failed to make an appearance in the top 75 of the UK Singles Chart, but reached No. 35 on the Music Week Playlist Chart in October 1991.
+The song failed to enter the top 75 of the UK Singles Chart and reached its peak at number 91 on 19 October 1991.
+It also reached number 35 in the Music Week Playlist Chart on 19 October 1991.

 Music video

 A music video was filmed to promote the single.
 It was directed by Jeff Baynes, produced by Michael Brown and features Rowland Rivron.

 Critical reception

-On its release as a single, Andrew Hirst of the Huddersfield Daily Examiner described "All I Ever Wanted" as a "flighty folk number", but added that it was a "strange single choice when far better tunes lay dormant on her excellent Electric Landlady album".
+Upon its release as a single, Andrew Hirst of the Huddersfield Daily Examiner described "All I Ever Wanted" as a "flighty folk number", but added that it was a "strange single choice when far better tunes lay dormant on her excellent Electric Landlady album".
 Andrew Collins of NME felt it "sounds like an album track" as well as "a kid's TV theme made out of 'American Pie'".
 He added, "However, I hope it goes to number one for 14 weeks so that Virgin feel shit about refusing to fund Kirsty's first tour.
 How much did the Paris Angels' limo cost?"
+John Greenwood of the Halifax Evening Courier called it a "wistful slice of pop and added that "as usual, it has a touch of class".